 But there's just no pleasing some people... even being a jet Captain wasn't what I really wanted to do.
 For almost as long as I could remember, I'd dreamed not only of owning a horse, but of living in England.

 I hadn't been able to work out how to make that happen, but after ten years at ASA, everything changed—I got a job at FlightSafety's new training facility near London.

-So with high hopes and a five-year visa in hand, I made a leap of faith across the pond from the cockpit into the instructor's seat in a simulator.
+So with high hopes and a five-year work visa in hand, I made a leap of faith across the pond from the left seat of the flight deck into the instructor's seat in a simulator.

 Now I just had to bring my two German Shepherds over from America, and I really would be living my dream.
 Alas, the best laid plans and all that... it wasn't meant to be.